Alumni Events Calendar

 “State of Higher Education” Alumni Panel (Tuesday, October 27)

 The state of higher education has irrevocably been altered by the COVID-19 pandemic.
 Join the Office of Alumni Engagement as we delve into some critical questions about the future of higher education with several alumni professionals in this field.
-RSVP here.
+If you missed it live, check out the recording here.

 Fishes of Vermont: Confessions of an Ichthyologist (Wednesday, October 28)